betcode-org/faq/docs/deploying-strategies.md

 ??? question "Should I run a separate instance of Flumine for each of my strategies?"
     Usually no. Flumine is capable of automatically merging the streams needs for multiple strategies into a single subscription and then delivering the market updates needed for each strategy to those strategies alone.
 This makes the streaming more efficient.

-    Exceptions to this would be where the strategies are in different sports, or would result in subscribing to more markets that your Betfair limit per subscription.
+    Exceptions to this would be where the strategies are in different sports, or would result in subscribing to more markets that your Betfair subscription limit.

-??? question "Has anyone tried streaming using AWS or any other serverless?
+??? question "Has anyone tried streaming using AWS Lambda or any other serverless service?
 And any recommendations on the same?"
     Don't do it.
 Serverless is priced per invocation of the code and you'll have a huge number of them.
-It's straightforward and much more cost effective to spin up a dedicated EC2 instance and run your code on there
+It's straightforward and much more cost effective to spin up a dedicated EC2 instance or VPS and run your code on there.

 ## Problems
 ??? question "I’m getting lots of log messages about latency.
 What do they mean and what should I do?"